steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 -   Glass waste is placed in cardboard box with blue garbage bag in room A401-172.
 -   Used batteries are placed in a special container in room A401-172
--   Mix waste is a waste fraction where you collect 4 different waste for recycling by the following sorting:
+-   Mix waste is a waste fraction where you collect 4 different waste for recycling.
+Mix waste containers are placed in A401-104 + 106 + 125 + 130 + 172 + Lunchroom.
+Recycle by the following sorting:
        -   *Hard and soft plastic non-hazardous* in room lab A401-104, A401-130 and in cell lab A401-122 + A401-123.
         *Hard plastic non-hazardous*, is plastic that has not been in contact with hazardous chemicals or